Gerri Ondrizek

 In the first half of this course you will be introduced to the traditional methods of rendering the human body from the Renaissance to the eighteenth century.
 You will practice gesture drawing and proportion studies and focus on the anatomical structure.

-In the second half of the course you will investigate tonal rendering of the body with various materials, applying modern and postmodern composition theory, and expressionistic representation.
-Contemporary issues of body language and gender will be explored in a final project.
+In the second half of the course you will investigate tonal rendering of the body with various materials, applying modern and postmodern composition theory and expressionistic representation.
+Contemporary issues of body politics, gender studies and postcolonial theory will be focused on the second half of the semester.
+A final project will operate in the public realm, either through multiple printings, a large-scale public work or a book object.
+Throughout the Semester we will visit and work from the special exhibition:

 Gesture